mdn/translated-content/files/zh-tw/web/javascript/reference/global_objects/function/bind/index.md

 // >  '0,13'
 ```

-If you wish to support the use of a bound function only using {{jsxref("Operators/new", "new")}}, or only by calling it, the target function must enforce that restriction.
+If you wish to support the use of a bound function only using {{jsxref("new")}}, or only by calling it, the target function must enforce that restriction.

 ### Creating shortcuts